joseppbenvenuto/S_P_500_Index_Analysis/README.md

 ![](ReadMe_Images/download.png)

 * With 95% confidence, the difference in mean closing prices can be found between **-386.29 and -366.81**.
-* The index returned simulated average compounded return of **6%** and at no time during the simulation had prices been lesser in decade 2 than in decade 1.
+* The index returned a simulated average compounded return of **6%** and at no time during the simulation had prices been lesser in decade 2 than in decade 1.
 * If The investor bought the S&P 500 Index at the beginning of Decade 1 and sold at the end of Decade 2 (20 years), the investor would have earned an actual compounded return of **14%**.

 **Decade 1 and Decade 3:**